vdamewood/siliko/Readme.txt

 XVCalc is a library for handling mathematical expressions.

+XVCalc may be copied, modified, and distributed under the terms of the GNU LGPL, version 3 or later.
+See the files LGPL-3.0.txt and GPL-3.0.txt for details.
+The source distribution of XVCalc also includes test programs.
-XVCalc may be copied, modified, and distributed under the terms of the GNU GPL, version 3.
-See the file License.txt for details.
+These programs may be copied, modified, and distributed under the terms of the GNU GPL, version 3 or later.
+See the file GPL-3.0.txt for details.

 Currently XVCalc supports the following features: